iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

   image={dice}
   alt="Monochrome illustration depicting rows of people seated at desks in a vast grid, working very hard to deliver information to the head table.
 At the head table, people are playing a dice game." caption="God may not play dice with the universe, but language models sure do.\nGenerated with OpenAI DALL-E 3 and edited by the author."
 />

+## Is a "stochastic chicken" the same as a "stochastic parrot"?

+You may have heard the term "stochastic parrot" as a way of saying that LLMs don't *understand* what they're actually saying.

+The term was coined in the paper [*On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜*](https://dl.acm.org/doi/pdf/10.1145/3442188.3445922) by Bender et al, in which they argue that LLMs probabilistically link words and sentences together without considering meaning.

+However, despite the fact that both chickens and parrots are birds, they don't refer to the same thing.

+<Figure
+  image={parrotChicken}
+  alt="A cartoon illustration depicting a parrot and a chicken facing off with aggressive and exaggerated expressions.
+The parrot, vibrant with multicolored feathers, and the chicken, robust and fluffy, are  close together, their beaks almost touching, highlighting the intensity of their confrontation." caption="A stochastic parrot is no stochastic chicken.\nGenerated with OpenAI DALL-E 3 and edited by the author."
+/>

+The "stochastic parrot" refers to the neural network part of the LLM rather than the sampling process.
+That is, it refers to the **stadium full of people working together,** rather than the chicken.
+The idea of the stochastic parrot critiques a language model's operation in terms of how it processes and generates language, based purely on the statistical patterns observed in the training data.

+It claims that:

+1. LLMs, like parrots, mimic words and phrases without understanding their meanings.
+It posits that *neural networks* regurgitate large chunks of learned text based on probabilities derived from their training data rather than on semantic understanding or reasoning.

+2. Biases found in the training data are perpetuated on an enormous scale, and the cost of training such large models damages the environment.

+A lot of this debate hinges on philosophical ideas of what "understanding" and "reasoning" even mean, and there's a comprehensive [Wikipedia article](https://en.wikipedia.org/wiki/Stochastic_parrot) on it if you're interested in reading more.

+### The parrot-chicken partnership

+I've used LLMs daily now for a year and a half, and in my opinion, the idea that they're merely mimicking answers is overly simplistic.
+I've seen GPT-4, Claude 3 Opus, and Google Gemini perform sophisticated forms of reasoning, and it's dismissive and naive to call these models parrots.
+That's just my opinion, but the whole "stochastic parrot" thing is also a matter of opinion.

+In contrast, the sampling strategies of the stochastic chicken very much exist and are a known part of how LLMs generate text, independent of how the neural network model provides the distribution of words to choose from.

+So LLMs might be stochastic parrots--or they might not--but either way, a chicken is ultimately in charge.

+<Figure
+  image={partners}
+  alt="A cartoon illustration featuring a parrot and a chicken as comical business partners, shaking hands in a show of cooperation.
+The parrot, vibrant with multicolored feathers, and the chicken, fluffy and dignified, are standing upright, each extending a wing as if they were human hands, meeting in a firm handshake.
+They wear small, humorous expressions of smug satisfaction, portraying a successful partnership." caption="Every stochastic parrot needs its stochastic chicken.\nGenerated with OpenAI DALL-E 3 and edited by the author."
+/>